jachisholm6/jachisholm6/README.md

 ### Hi there 👋

+My name is Jamie Chisholm and I am studying at **Mount Allison University**

+I am majoring in Computer Science and Mathematics and am currently working on Sheepytime the game

 <!--
 **jachisholm6/jachisholm6** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.